Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     (formerly SP4), and the matching version of Cray Operating System on the compute nodes.

--   Slurm is upgraded to version 23.02.7.
+-   Slurm is upgraded to [version 23.02.7](https://slurm.schedmd.com/archive/slurm-23.02.7/man_index.html).

 -   The libfabric CXI provider has also been upgraded to a newer version.

--   ROCm 6.0.3 is now the default ROCm version.
+-   ROCm 6.0.3 is now the system-installed and default ROCm version and ROCm 5.2.3 is no longer on the system.

     The installed driver should be able to install ROCm version 5.6 to 6.2, but that does not imply that all of those versions will work with all